Diabetes, Obesity, Heart Disease & Uric Acid Caused by Fructose?

 • Unsweetened Beverages: water, tea, coffee

-Avoid Foods that Increase Uric Acid
+Avoid These Foods that Increase Uric Acid

 • Refined carbohydrates: cake, cookies, crackers, white bread, pasta